Dieterbe/dieterblog/content/posts/so-what-does-open-source-mean-again-exactly.md

 source: [On Usage of The Phrase “Open Source”](http://perens.com/2017/09/26/on-usage-of-the-phrase-open-source/)

+(According to Christine Peterson, [she coined the term a few days prior](https://opensource.com/article/18/2/coining-term-open-source-software) but for the purpose of this article, this isn't very relevant, as there was no particular meaning to the term, that was handed over to Eric whom she was meeting with - and Bruce)

 So they were the first to introduce the term "Open Source" to the world and published the [Open Source Definition](https://opensource.org/osd) online.
 But hold on, does that mean anyone who wants to use the term "Open Source" needs to abide by this?
 You cannot legally stop someone from using or misusing a word.
 However, if you have a trademark, you can seek legal repercussions, which is a strong incentive for others not to misuse your mark.
-US trademark law recognizes the first user when you file an application.
-Luckily, the OSI filed for a trademark right away!
+Luckily for OSI, US trademark law recognizes the first user when you file an application, so they filed for a trademark right away!
 But what happened?
-[It was rejected](https://opensource.org/pressreleases/certified-open-source.php) the term was too widely adopted even already in 1999, rendering OSI (or anyone else) unable to claim ownership of it. 🤔🤔🤔

-# 🤔
+[It was rejected!?](https://opensource.org/pressreleases/certified-open-source.php)

+🚩 However, the OSI was unable to claim ownership. 🚩
+🚩 Nobody has since been able to file the trademark [tip: TM search](https://tmsearch.uspto.gov/). 🚩
+Could it be that the term predates OSI and/or had been used with a different meaning? 🤔

-Most online articles simply repeat the idea that OSI cointed and defined the term, but I had nothing better to do, so I decided to spend a few days and see if I could dig up any references to "Open Source" predating OSI's definition in 1998.
+Many articles simply repeat the idea that OSI coined the term and call it a day.
+I, however, had nothing better to do, so I decided to spend a few days and see if I could dig up any references to "Open Source" predating OSI's definition in 1998, especially ones with different meanings or definitions.

+**Of course, it's totally possible that multiple people come up with the same term independently and I don't actually care so much about "who was first", I'm more interested in figuring out what different meanings have been assigned to the term and how widespread those are.**

-Turns out, the "Open Source" term had been used already for years.
+Turns out, the "Open Source" term had been used already for years, prior to the OSI founding.
 For example a company called Caldera had "open sourced" a DOS operating system called OpenDos, and their announcement is accessible on [google groups](https://groups.google.com/g/no.linux/c/1UZo-3iv0tM) and [a mailing list archive](https://web.archive.org/web/20020910071813/http://www.xent.com/FoRK-archive/fall96/0269.html).

 Their announcement mentions: